Find Affordable College Courses

 Music majors at Rutgers Camden take out an average of $22,910 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $297, based on a 10-year repayment plan.

-With a ranking of #9, Rider University did quite well on this year’s best schools for music students working on their bachelor’s degree.
-Located in the large suburb of Lawrenceville, Rider is a private not-for-profit college with a small student population.
+Rider University landed the #9 spot in the 2023 rankings for the best bachelor’s degree music programs.
+Located in the suburb of Lawrenceville, Rider is a private not-for-profit school with a small student population.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $640.

-With a ranking of #10, Kean University did quite well on this year’s best schools for music students working on their bachelor’s degree.
-Located in the suburb of Union, Kean is a public school with a fairly large student population.
+Kean University came in at #10 in this year’s edition of the Best Music Bachelor’s Degree Schools in New Jersey ranking.
+Located in the large suburb of Union, Kean is a public school with a fairly large student population.

 Best Music Colleges in the Middle Atlantic Region